hertogp/stitch/_readme.md

 So if `exe=maybe` and files exists for the newly calculated fingerprint the codeblock doesn't run again and previous results will be used instead.
+Swapping `exe` to a different value won't affect the sha-fingerprint.

 _*fmt*_\
 is used as the extension in the `#art` template, which is usually the graphics format of the file produced.

 _*log*_\
 is verbosity of logging, valid values are: `debug, info, warn, error, silent`.